Combining Transformers with Natural Language Explanations: Approach

 \subsubsection{Uniform Sampling}

-As a baseline strategy we consider uniform memory sampling.
+As a baseline strategy, we consider uniform memory sampling.
 At each batch, each memory slot has the same probability of being selected.
 Priorities are kept fixed during training.
-Formally, being $|M|$ the memory size, we define the probability of sampling each memory slot $m_i$ as $p_{m_i} = \frac{1}{|M|}$.
+Formally, being $\vert M \vert$ the memory size, we define the probability of sampling the $i$-th memory slot $m_i$ as $p_{m_i} = \frac{1}{\vert M \vert}$, with $i = 1, \dots, \vert M \vert$.